FekDN/GABE/README.md

 Experiments on ResNet-18, Stable Diffusion, and synthetic tasks reveal:

-- **The GABE basis subspace is not functionally neutral.** Across three independent functional matrices — Hessian ($H$), Fisher Information ($F$), and Gradient Covariance (GCM) — GABE directions carry 2–3× more energy than random directions of the same shape (all p < 0.001).
-The effect is consistent across matrices with different geometric meanings, making a coincidental explanation unlikely.
+- **The GABE basis is not functionally neutral.** Two of three basis directions ($B_1$, $B_2$) exceed the **99th percentile** of the empirical Rayleigh spectrum simultaneously in Hessian, Fisher, and Gradient Covariance matrices.
+The third direction ($B_3$) is near-random (~35th percentile).
+Mean spectral position: 79th percentile, stable across all three matrices (spread < 2%).
+SVD rank order predicts functional significance.
 - **Coefficients ($\alpha_i$) are 4× more sensitive to noise** than the mean weight $\overline{W}$ or basis $B_k$ in Stable Diffusion — consistent with the pointer analogy.
 - Per-layer coefficients are **predictable from input** via a small router network (Pearson $r = 0.927$ on a synthetic task).
 - A **dynamic GABE architecture** outperforms a static baseline on a synthetic classification task (98.2% vs 72.0%).

-The cross-matrix geometric consistency is the strongest empirical result: the same 2–3× elevation appears whether geometry is measured by loss curvature, output sensitivity, or gradient diversity.
-GABE directions do not coincide with the *maximum*-energy directions of any matrix — the subspace is elevated but not dominant.
+The cross-matrix geometric consistency is the strongest empirical result.
+Experiment 12 (spectral percentile analysis, 2000 CDF samples × 3 matrices) provides the precise picture: $B_1$ and $B_2$ exceed the **99th percentile** of the empirical Rayleigh spectrum in all three matrices; $B_3$ sits at the ~35th percentile (near-random).
+Mean position: **79th percentile**, stable across H, F, and GCM (spread < 2%).
+SVD rank order predicts functional significance.
+The subspace does not coincide with the *top* eigenvectors of any matrix, but two of three basis directions sit above 99% of all directions in every tested geometry.

 GABE provides a practical framework for transfer learning and continual learning, and a theoretical lens through which trained networks resemble **memory-addressed computers** — though this analogy is illustrative rather than formally proven.